MarcusMedina/TypedMath/ReadMe.md

 ﻿# Typed Math
 Sometimes when working with calculations I tend to get a touch of Dyscalculia.
 That is why I loved Visual Basic in the 90s.
 It had descriptive code, and VB.net does still have it.
 But I prefer to work with C#.
 Though I do miss some functions from time to time.
 To avoid visits from the ghost of Dyscalculia I created this project.
 At first it seemed like a pretty meaningless project, but soon I realised this could be useful.
 So, I made it a NuGet.
 It's all extensions to number types.

+LinQ is great and it does offer a lot of ways to make the code more readable, if you use LinQ I see no reason why you should need this package.

 Instead of writing
 ```C#